June 30, 2024

 • Disaster Unemployment Assistance may be available for those residents who do not qualify for regular unemployment.

 • Owners of rental property would be considered business owners and the residence would potentially qualify for a disaster loan from the Small Business Administration.
-Please review the SBA DR-4469-SD Factsheet for more information.

 • This is an overwhelming process, but we are here to help.
 You can contact the Davison County Emergency Management office at 605-995-8640 and can find out what FEMA offers @ Figuring Out FEMA Brochure.

-Residents should be encouraged to always prepare for flooding, by landscaping to allow water to run away from the home, and enrolling in the National Flood Insurance Program (NFIP).
+Residents should be encouraged to always prepare for flooding, by landscaping to allow water to run away from the home and enrolling in the National Flood Insurance Program (NFIP).
 While this is normally required by financial institutions on homes with a mortgage, it is available to anyone.
 Actually, it is fairly cheap for someone to purchase who is not in the floodplain; and the insurance pays well.
-Several homes damaged in the 2019 flooding were not in the floodplain.
+Several homes damaged in the 2019 and 2024 flooding were not in the floodplain.
 More information on NFIP can be found @ https://www.fema.gov/national-flood-insurance-program.

 The National Flood Insurance Program (NFIP) uses their mapping/historical data/flooding expertise to put a flood insurance requirement on some homes after a disaster.
 Residents with this requirement will be notified by FEMA.
 Failure to comply with this requirement may result in denial of future claims.